Persicaria lapathifolia: Description

 Persicaria lapathifolia is an annual herb with erect reddish stems with swollen joints, growing to a height of 20 to 80 cm.
 The leaves are alternate with short stalks, often densely hairy underneath.
 The leaf blades often have a dark-coloured blotch in the centre and are lanceolate or narrowly elliptical and have entire margins.
 Each leaf base has stipules which are fused into a stem-enclosing sheath that is loose and fringed with few if any hairs at the upper end.
 The inflorescence is a dense spike, often nodding.
 The perianth of each tiny pink flower consists of four or five lobes, fused near the base.
 There are six stamens, two partially fused carpels and two styles.
 The fruit is a rounded, flattened nut.
 This plant flowers from July to September in northern temperate regions.

 Distribution and habitat

 Persicaria lapathifolia is found in many parts of both the Old World and New World.
 Many varietal and sub-specific names have been coined, as the plant is morphologically variable.
 The species is found growing on the sea shore and in disturbed ground such as arable land, gardens, waste ground, rubbish tips and road verges.

+Cuisine

+It has been found in analysis of the intestinal contents of the Tollund Man body, found in peat in Denmark in 1950.